talk-to-the-duck/talk-to-the-duck.github.io/content/posts/how-to-evolve-application-cicd/index.md

 * Jenkins

 For open sources projects as our, it's easier to use a CICD tool integrated into a web hosting and software development management service such as GitLab or GitHub.
-It's why We prefer to use GitLab, CircleCi or GitHub Actions. tools as Jenkins need a separate deployment, management and hardware resources.
+It's why we prefer to use GitLab, CircleCi or GitHub Actions tools as Jenkins need a separate deployment, management and hardware resources.

+We also want to use a free service, it is why we don't use a Gitlab CI; because we can't no longer push the report from Gitlab to Github withe the free plan.

 In this post we will detail these solutions but we will implement only two of them: